About Us

 What We Cover

-- Finishing Methods: Staining, varnishing, oil finishes, and wood preservation
+- Finishing Methods: Staining, varnishing, oil finishes, and wood preservation techniques that actually produce the results they promise

-- Workshop Setup: Layout planning, dust collection, and workspace optimization
+- Workshop Setup: Layout planning, dust collection, and workspace optimization for shops of all sizes

 Our Editorial Standards